noapeled/GloolaServer/README.md

 where userid is the caretaker's userid.

+## Get All caretaker requests
+Patients and caretakers can get all caretaker requests which involve them, using

+    GET /caretakerrequest/:userid

+The server will reply with all caretaker requests where patient or caretaker is userid, regardless of status.

 # ScheduledMedicine
 Each scheduled medicine comprises of the following details.
 Note the difference in identifiers:
 **scheduled_medicine_id** identifies the scheduled instance itself, whereas **medicine_id** identifies which medicine is being scheduled.